AndrewBrinker/drow/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Design Goals

-__1. Provide as simple a mapping from source to site as possible.__

-It should be easy to predict what your final site will look like just by looking at the source of your repository.

-__2. Be easy to fork and modify for your own purposes.__

-Drow is minimal, and that means that it may not do exactly the things you want it to do.
-In that case, it should be easy to fork the Drow repo, modify it to do what you want, and install it.

-__3. Include only the core features people actually use.__

-Some static site generators are packed with features.
-This can be really great, but if you're like me you know what you want your site to do, and don't like dealing with the complexity added by additional features.
-Drow isn't packed with features, but that helps make it extremely easy to use!

-__4. Include only the bare minimum configuration options.__

-By the same token, more configurability means more chances to be confused or for something to go wrong.
-Drow is not configurable, which means it's not hard to predict how things will behave!

-__5. Be easy to deploy.__

-Who wants to worry about deploying?
-Drow is designed to work solely with GitHub Pages, and in fact _only_ supports the project pages set up, with the site deployed from the `docs/` folder.
-This means that Drow actually doesn't even have a command to handle deploys!
-Just `drow build` your site, then `git push` to deploy!

-__6. Be fun to write posts in.__

-I wrote Drow to manage my own blog, and I wanted something that would be fun to write in.
-That's why `drow admin` exists.
-Writing posts in the command line is annoying, and there's no reason to have to do it!
-Instead, with Drow, you can write them in a nifty local admin panel and have everything work exactly as you'd expect!

 ## Structure

 Every Drow site starts with a `drow start`.
 This copies the base Drow project